 It can manifest as physical symptoms (such as fatigue, weakness or flu-like symptoms) or mental ones (such as cognitive problems or trouble with focus, memory and concentration).
-Some of our readers report that by paying more attention to their cycles of energy and crashing, they were better able to manage their illness.
+Some ME patients find that by paying more attention to their cycles of energy and crashing, they were better able to manage their illness.

 The 2-day CPET is a test some practitioners are using to measure Post Exertional Malaise.
 It is only offered in a few areas of the country, and has some pros and cons: How to Get a CPET (maybe)

 I was 14 when I got sick and recommendations to exercise harmed me. – Caitlin M.

 If someone who cares about you is recommending that you do more physical activities, you may find it helpful to read and share some of the stories, research studies, and medical literature on this page.